-NFL Rumors: Reports That Le’Veon Bell Ballooned Up To 260 Pounds Reportedly Scaring Some Teams Away
+NFL Rumors: Reports That Le’Veon Bell Ballooned Up To 260 Pounds, Reportedly Scaring Some Teams Away

 “It’s so untrue it’s laughable and ridiculous,” Bommarito told the outlet.
 “He has stuck to the plan and stayed in shape all year.
 It’s ridiculous.
 Where does this stuff come from?
 Who says this?
 Nobody asked me.”

 Whether the rumors of his weight gain are true or not, Le’Veon Bell could have a hard time finding the massive payday he’s likely hoping to get.
-The market for running backs in the NFL has seen a sharp dropoff as running back by committee has become the norm across the league and nearly all teams move toward pass-centered offenses.
-As ESPN noted, running backs that have seen a workload as heavy as Bell normally see sharp dropoff afterward.
+The market for running backs in the NFL has seen a sharp drop off as “running back by committee” has become the norm across the league and nearly all teams move toward pass-centered offenses.
+As ESPN noted, running backs that have seen a workload as heavy as Bell normally see sharp drop off afterward.

 Here's how the Jets can land Le'Veon Bell https://t.co/S2Vr7h10le pic.twitter.com/wEWsIfW32H